Pratham16112002/Markdown-notes/Personal Home/Vocab.md

 flexible : expedient or conceivable . <br>
 tranquil : calm and peaceful without noise , worry , etc. <br>
 zealous : eager or enthusiastic . <br>
+Placid ( tranquil ): a person is placid, if he/she does not get upset or excited quickly. <br>
+Skittish : nervous , or excited easily or unpredictable. <br>
+vociferous : describing that someone is loud or noisy.